whaynes/STCW23/jekyll/_assessments/OICEW-2-1A.md

 <tr><td>

 {% capture behavior %}
-{% do Use Tools, usetools %} to {% do Fabricate, fabricate %} a 5/16" diameter drilled hole
+{% do usetools, Use Tools %} to {% do fabricate, Fabricate %} a 5/16" diameter drilled hole
 {% endcapture %}
 {{ behavior | markdownify }}